opstrace/opstrace/README.md

 ## Quick Start

 Want to kick the tires?
-Spin up an Opstrace cluster in your own cloud account with our [quick start](https://opstrace.com/docs/quickstart).
+Spin up an Opstrace cluster in your own cloud account with our [quick start](https://go.opstrace.com/quickstart).

 ## Documentation

-You can find our documentation at [opstrace.com](https://opstrace.com/docs).
+You can find the Opstrace documentation at [opstrace.com](https://go.opstrace.com/docs).

 ## Contributing